smccord/group2-machine-learning/README.md

        docker run -p 80:8888 sprince399/mlnotebook
        ```

-   Copy the IP address from the instance.
-Then in your own browser type in http://JetstreamIPAddress:80.
-You will be prompted to enter a token which you can copy from the prompt.
+   Back on your Jetstream instance home page, copy the IP address from the Jetstream instance.
+Then in a new browser type in ```http://<my.jetstream.IP>:80```.
+You will be prompted to enter a token which you can copy from the prompt .

  Now you can play around with the neural network models!
 Select any of the files to explore.